deplant/java4ever-framework/README.md

 deployHandle.deployWithGiver(giver, CurrencyUnit.VALUE(EVER,"1.25"));
 ```

 This is possible as all Java4Ever wallet classes are implementing Giver interface.
+You can also generate wrappers that implements Giver interface.

 ### Logging